My buddy Jeff and I headed out to a remote corner of Colombia to visit the Sierra Nevada del Cocuy in the Colombian Andes.

 I used my Ti-Tri Caldera Cone and alcohol stove for the first time at these altitudes (13k+ feet) and everything went fine, though it obviously took a little longer to boil.
 I took my Aeropress backpacking for the first time ever, which was kind of cool.
 I pre-ground enough beans for our time out there.
 Temps are cool at night and blazing during the day time–I appreciated having my MontBell Light Down Parka on this trip, and significant sun protection as well.

 No gear problems to report.
 Perhaps the most significant problem I encountered on this backpacking trip was the issue of food… They just don’t have the same sorts of things I am used to in the grocery stores in the states.
-We made do with top ramen, pastas, cans of tuna fish, and those sorts of things, but it was less than ideal.
+We made do with top ramen, pasta, cans of tuna fish, and those sorts of things, but it was less than ideal.
 Where can I found Mountain House?
 Hah.

 But yeah, amazing place, that you must make a point to visit in your lifetime.
 I hope to make it back there to visit El Pulpito del Diablo and reach the summit of Pan de Azucar.